 Given the QTLs we identified, we overlap and annotate them with a variety of different genomic annotations and look at the degree that they overlapped.
 The distributions of detailed QTL annotations on genomic regions are shown in Figure xxx.
-As expected, there's a very large amount of overlap between the cQTLs and eQTLs, and with ~50% of the cQTLs essentially being a subset of the eQTLs.We examined the enrichment of most significant eQTLs per gene in Roadmap Epigenomics Consortium and ENCODE enhancers across XX human tissues and cell lines.
-Collectively, these QTLs annotate a larger fraction of GWAS SNPs involving the brain (e.g., 21% in schizophrenia, 18% in bipolar) than previously observed providing leads on which genes are affected in disease.
-We also calculate the enrichment of cis-QTLs on GWAS SNPs of brain related disorders (schizophrenia, bipolar disorders and parkinson’s disease) and non-brain related disorders (CAD, asthma and type 2 diabetes).
+As expected, there's a very large amount of overlap between the cQTLs, sQTLs, and eQTLs, and with ~50% of the cQTLs essentially being a subset of the eQTLs. [[[*** sQTLs too]] We examined the enrichment of most significant eQTLs per gene enhancers across XX human tissues and cell lines.[[*** they are enriched in briain?]]]
+We calculate the enrichment of cis-QTLs on GWAS SNPs of brain related disorders (schizophrenia, bipolar disorders and parkinson’s disease) and non-brain related disorders (CAD, asthma and type 2 diabetes).
 Cis-QTLs have more significant enrichment for GWAS SNPs of brain disorders than the ones of non-brain disorders.

 VII.
 Gene regulatory networks in adult brain (523)

 In this section, we provided an integrative analysis at the gene regulation level for the data and genomic elements in the resource and predicted a gene regulatory network revealing how the genotype and regulators to control target gene expression in adult brain.
-Gene regulation is a key mechanism that genotype affects phenotype.
-This comprehensive resource thus enables us to identify the gene regulatory relationships among the brain genomic elements.

-To this end, the first step is to process a full Hi-C data for adult brain, which provides direct physical evidence for potential interactions between enhancers and promoters in the format of topologically associated domains (TADs) (Figure 5A).
+To this end, our first step is to process a full Hi-C data for adult brain, which provides direct physical evidence for potential interactions between enhancers and promoters in the format of topologically associated domains (TADs) (Figure 5A).
 Specifically, we generated and processed the Hi-C data for the same reference adult brain that was used to identify the brain active enhancers, using the protocol of XXX (Supplement).
 In total, we identified xxx TADs in adult brain.
 Overall, these TADs show a number of established properties, such as the gene expression tends to increase with increasing numbers of interactive enhancers (Figure 5xx).
 More importantly, we found that >xx% enhancer-promoter interactions happen in the same TADs in adult brain (Figure 5xx), suggesting that TADs potentially provide at large cis-regulatory relationships between enhancers and target genes.

 Therefore, the second step to build the gene regulatory network is that we integrated the TADs with other regulatory relationships such as the enhancers, transcription factors (TFs), miRNAs, eQTLs to target genes in the resource (Methods).
 In particular, we used Hi-C data to find all possible enhancer-target gene relationships if enhancers and targets’ promoters are in the same TADs.
 We then found the TF binding motifs using ENCODE data and inferred the TF-target gene relationships if TFs have enriched binding motifs on the target gene’s promoters and enhancers.
 In total, we included xxx enhancer-gene, xxx TF-gene, xxx eQTL-gene and xxx miRNA-gene regulatory linkages, providing a reference wiring network on gene regulation in brain.